pygfx/pygfx/docs/transparency.rst

     .. code-block:: js

         // ThreeJS
-        // (put at the beginning of the opaque-pass, so no blending possible.) m.transparent = false;
+        // (put at the beginning of the opaque-pass) m.transparent = false;
         m.renderOrder = -99;